Mutators

 obj = model.del(path, [callback])

-• path Model path of object to delete
+• path Model path of value to delete

 obj = model.setNull(path, value, [callback])